turbotest/HELP/docs/vagrant/testing-configuration-locally-with-vagrant.md

 Whenever you push changes to Github, Turbo Test will:

 * ensure that the VM's used to test your software will have had your `install` and `setup` sections run
+* make the specified environment variables available to the test command
-* run the tests on all files included in your test suite's configuration's `files` section
+* run the test command on all files included in your test suite's configuration's `files` section

 However, if you make changes in your configuration, it would be nice to be able to test those changes locally before pushing them.
-This is easily accomplished using Vagrant.
+This is easily accomplished using [Vagrant](https://www.vagrantup.com/docs/installation/).
+See the troubleshooting note below regarding a Vagrant issue and its solution if you need it.

 A `Vagrantfile` is provided that will create a virtual machine identical to the one Turbo Test will use on the cloud.
 Using this local VM, you can test your configuration file locally.